Hazor-Hellscream/Project-Hellscream-Info/README.md

 - Bloodmaul Slag Mines - Working @ 100% [Scripted]
 - Iron Docks - Not Tested @ ??%
 - Auchindoun - Not Tested @ ??%
-- Skyreach - Not Tested @ ??%
+- Skyreach - Working @ 98% [Scripted]
 - Grimrail Depot - Not Tested @ ??%
 - Shadowmoon Burial Grounds - Not Tested @ ??%
-- The Everbloom - Not Tested @ ??%
+- The Everbloom - Not Working @ 49% [Scripted] - Can't get to last boss.
 - Upper Blackrock Spire - Not Tested @ ??%

 ------------------------------------------------------------------------------------